Financial Regulation Partner, London

 Michael has led on a number of the market’s major developments and leading transactions.
 A selection of these include:

 - leading a consortium of banks on a project to restructure the OTC (over the counter) derivatives market from 1999, with that work still ongoing.
-OTCDeriv brought the key market players together, created a partnership with LCH, and underpinned the development of Swapclear.
+OTCDeriv brought the key market players together, created a joint venture with LCH, and underpinned the development of Swapclear.
 Those changes provided stability and efficiencies in the market by introducing centralised clearing of swaps and in due course foreign exchange and credit default products.
-Swapclear proved its’ value when tested during the collapse of Lehmans in 2008, in which many hundreds of billions of dollars of derivatives transactions were successfully closed out with counterparties insulated from losses
+Swapclear proved it’s value when tested during the collapse of Lehmans in 2008, in which many hundreds of billions of dollars of derivatives transactions were successfully closed out with counterparties insulated from losses

 - acting as the lead regulatory partner to PricewaterhouseCoopers on the Lehman Brothers International administration in the aftermath of Lehman’s administration

 - acting as lead regulatory adviser to Merrill Lynch in Europe following its acquisition by Bank of America